solopres/Project-2/Documentation/MeetingNotes.md

 - Went over code with code lead to determine area for improvement
 - Went over what will be included in the documentation
 ## March 31st
+- Presented weeks progress to class.
+- Recieved feedback on implementing a Game Controller class as well as GUI options for the UNO game.
 - Decided to refine and test existing code before moveing ahead with further sprints.
 - Design Lead is working on editiong/improving his designs.